 - Only accept support – surround yourself with people who understand and will help advocate for you

-- Join a support group – it can feel amazing venting to people who just get it
+- Join a support group – it can feel amazing venting to people who just get it (click here to join my dietitian-led virtual support group)

 - Develop a self-care plan – for the week, month year, and for when you’re sick, exposure to gluten, or feeling unmotivated